Buybacks

 What buybacks are

-Buybacks should also be separated from transactions that look similar but behave differently.
+Buybacks should also be separated from transactions that can look similar but behave differently.
 Dividends distribute cash without removing shares from circulation.
 New issuance moves in the opposite direction by adding equity supply.
 Insider buying can add demand, but it is usually episodic and far less programmatic.
-A buyback becomes its own category because execution and share-count reduction are linked inside one corporate action.
+Buybacks form their own category because execution and share-count reduction can be linked within a single corporate action.

 How buybacks enter market flows

-Authorization typically begins at board level, but market impact appears only when the program is executed.
+Authorization usually begins at board level, but market impact appears only when the program is executed.
 Treasury teams or appointed brokers work orders into the market over time, often under participation limits, blackout restrictions, and timing discretion.
-That is why a headline authorization is only potential demand, while actual buybacks are an observable flow that depends on pace, access, and execution conditions.
+A headline authorization is only potential demand, while actual buybacks are an observable flow that depends on pace, access, and execution conditions.

 Two layers matter.
 First, buybacks create live demand as the company becomes a repeated buyer in the secondary market.
 Second, once shares are retired or absorbed into treasury stock, the effective equity supply can shrink.
-Those are related but not identical effects: one is visible in ongoing trading activity, while the other changes the supply backdrop after execution has finished.
+Those effects are related but not identical: one appears in ongoing trading activity, while the other changes the supply backdrop after execution has finished.

-Execution path also matters.
+Execution path matters as well.
 Open-market programs spread buying across ordinary trading sessions.
 Tender offers compress the transaction into a defined corporate process.
 Accelerated repurchase structures can shift the immediate footprint toward dealer balance sheets and later market sourcing.
-In all three cases, the underlying idea is the same, but the transmission into daily order flow is not identical.
+In each case, the underlying logic is the same, but the transmission into daily order flow is not.

 Buybacks versus other mechanical flows